modelica/ModelicaSpecification/RationaleMCP/0034/rationale.md

 - It is probably a bad idea to just introduce option types in Modelica without considering the more general concepts that would give option types as a special case.
 Such more general constructs inspired by MetaModelica have been discussed at many design meetings without getting much traction.

 ## Using `none` to represent _undefined_
-While possible to interpret `Boolean?()` (hereafter referred to as `none` for brevity) as _unknown_ and define logical operation on `Boolean?` in the same way as for `Ternary` to get a Kleene logic, the generalization of this interpretation to other option types such as `Real?` or `String?` isn't as useful.
+While possible to interpret `Boolean?()` (hereafter referred to as `none` for brevity) as _unknown_ and define logical operation on `Boolean?` in the same way as for `Ternary` to get consistency with Kleene logic, the generalization of this interpretation to other option types such as `Real?` or `String?` isn't as useful.
 The natural interpretation of `none` would rather be _undefined_, which leads to more useful generalizations to other option types.

 For example, one could define that concatenation with an _undefined_ `String?`, would be a no-op, and the same for addition or multiplication with an _undefined_ `Real?`.
 For `Boolean?` it would then be natural to define both disjunction and conjunction with _undefined_ to be no-ops, leading to things such as `none and true = some(true)`.